 - US EPA Health Effects Support Document for the Cyanobacterial Toxin Cylindrospermopsin

-EPA developed a support document for states and utilities to assist them as they consider whether and how to manage cyanobacterial toxins in drinking water.
+As a companions to the HAs, EPA also developed a support document entitled Recommendations for Public Water Systems to Manage Cyanotoxins in Drinking Water for states and utilities to assist them as they consider whether and how to manage cyanobacterial toxins in drinking water.
 The recommendations in this document are intended to assist public drinking water systems (PWSs) manage the risks from cyanobacterial toxins in drinking water, including information and a framework that PWSs can consider in their cyanotoxin risk management efforts.

-In 1998, The World Health Organization (WHO) released a provisional drinking water guideline for microcystin-LR, excluding other known cyanotoxins since there was insufficient data to derive guideline values for these toxins.
-The WHO guidance value for drinking water is:
+In 1998, The World Health Organization (WHO) released a provisional drinking water guideline for microcystin-LR of 1µg/L, excluding other known cyanotoxins since there was insufficient data to derive guideline values for these toxins.

 Several U.S. states have implemented standards or guidelines that apply to cyanotoxins and cyanobacteria in drinking water using risk assessment methods and the guidelines provided by the WHO for recreational waters.
-Guidance values for drinking water have been adopted by three states in the U.S.:
+Guidance values for drinking water have been adopted by four states in the U.S.